6 Reasons Why Cheese Is Good For You

 - Live longer – the same study explains why people that consume lots of cheese suffer less heart disease.
 For example, French people consume approx. 24kg each per year but have fewer heart problems and a life expectancy of 82 years, compared to people in the UK who consume just 11kg per year, suffer far more heart problems and have a lower life expectancy of 81 years.

 - Love that good bacteria – fermented cheeses like cottage cheese, Gouda, parmesan and some cheddars are packed with probiotics which balance out the flora in the gut.
 This helps keep our immune system healthy and may even assist with good mental health.

 So there is no reason to remove the cheese from your shopping basket!
 Feel good about adding it back into your diet and as they say, a little bit of what you fancy does you good.
 With so many wonderful cheeses on offer with a vast array of tastes, now is the time to love your cheese.

-If you would like regular updates on over 50s health topics, please follow us on Facebook or Twitter or sign up to our free newsletter.
+If you would like regular updates on over 50s health topics, please follow us on Facebook or sign up to our free newsletter, The Best of Friends.